Simple API Integration

 // Real-time data synchronization

-this.events.on('user.updated', async (userData) => {
+this.events.on('client.up to date', async (clientData) => {

-await this.api.syncUserData(userData);
+await this.api.syncUserData(clientData);

 });